CyclingBits/llm-secret-scanner/core/src/main/resources/system_prompt.md

 - If you identify no issues, return an empty JSON array: []
 - Do NOT add any explanations, comments, or text beyond the JSON array
 - Ensure proper JSON syntax: use double quotes, proper commas, no trailing commas
-- Each object must have exactly these 5 fields in this order: filePath, issueNumber, lineNumber, issueType, secretValue
+- Each object must have exactly these 5 fields in this order: lineNumber, issueType, secretValue
-- All field values must be properly escaped strings (except issueNumber and lineNumber which are integers)
+- All field values must be properly escaped strings (except lineNumber which are integers)
-- NEVER repeat the same entry - each issueNumber must be unique and sequential
+- NEVER repeat the same entry
 - ALWAYS close the JSON array with ] - do not leave it incomplete

 Do not add any explanations or text beyond this JSON array.